Wednesday, 21 Jan 2026

 The Scots Pine trees of Devilla are a perfect habitat for red squirrels.
-After trying to spot them along the Red Squirrel Trail, continue to explore the wider forest and its four lochs, which are home to dragonflies and otters.
+After trying to spot them along the Red Squirrel Trail, continue to explore the wider forest.
+Its four lochs are home to dragonflies and otters.

 Watch for squirrels scurrying through the lodgepole pine on this short trail round Bordie Loch and past the legendary Standard Stone.